MOI Board Members:

 Photography by Marea Whitaker Bishop

 Johnathan Woodside is an Insight Meditation teacher in the Theravada tradition engaged in bringing mindfulness and self-inquiry into the mainstream of wellness programs and daily life.
 He is the Guiding Teacher of Mindfulness Outreach Initiative and a consultant at various locations in Omaha Nebraska where he encourages greater self-awareness through stillness and dynamic meditation practices.
-He leads classes and retreats on mindfulness meditation for the promotion of greater health and wellness in Omaha community.
+He leads classes and retreats on mindfulness meditation for the promotion of greater health and wellness in the Omaha community.

-Daniel’s mindfulness practice started over a decade ago with the study of meditation and spirituality and the practice of active contemplation.
+Daniel Lawse’s mindfulness practice started over a decade ago with the study of meditation and spirituality and the practice of active contemplation.
 In addition to his ongoing sitting practice, he has also participated in traditional silent meditation retreats.
 Some of his favorite mindfulness authors include Thich Nhat Hanh, Jun Po Denis Kelly Roshi, Brother Lawrence, and any book that shares new discoveries in neuroscience.
 Daniel holds a BA in Theology from Creighton University and a Masters of Community and Regional Planning Degree from the University of Nebraska-Lincoln.
 Daniel is also an engaged community member serving several organizations and efforts that help make the Omaha community a better place to live, work, play, grow, and be mindful.

 Michelle Kohrs has come to realize the profound benefits that mindfulness meditation brings to one’s life.
 As a business manager, daily meditation helps her to stay focused, be more productive, and skillfully juggle a variety of tasks.
 Michelle studies meditation through silent meditation retreats, yoga practice, and Mindfulness Outreach Initiative classes and events.
 She is excited to help others discover how mindfulness meditation improves life.